cartridge-gg/docs/src/pages/controller/achievements/creation.md

 ---
-title: Controller Achievements Creation
+title: Achievement Creation
 description: Learn how to create and define achievements in your game using Cartridge's achievement system, including task definitions and metadata configuration.
 ---

-# Achievements Creation
+# Achievement Creation

 ## Getting Started